How To Fix Samsung Galaxy S9 Slow Charging Problem

-If the issue is a result of a broken power adapter, you can be certain by checking your device screen.
+If the issue is a result of a broken power adapter, you can make certain by checking your device screen.
 Whenever you plug in your charger, there is always a message that says ‘fast charging is enabled.’
 This message notifies you that your power adapter is working properly to quickly charge your Samsung Galaxy S9.
 If you can’t see the message when you plug in your charger, then you should consider replacing the power adapter.
 If nothing else, replacing the power adapter isn’t going to hurt anything.

 Faulty USB cable

-To be sure that the issue is with the USB cable, you can use another USB cable from a colleague or friend (so that you will be certain the problem is with the cable) to test if the issue persists.
-If a different cable solves the issue, then that will let you know know that its time to get a new USB cable.
+To be sure that the issue is with the USB cable, you can use another USB cable from a colleague or friend (so that you will be certain the problem is with the cable and not something else) to test if the issue persists.
+If a different cable solves the issue then it’s time to get a new USB cable.
 Luckily, they aren’t expensive and can be found on Amazon or in basically every department store or dollar store.